hylo-lang/specification/spec.md

 1. A sinkable object evaluated by a non-consuming expression is escapable at a given program point if it is not projected by any other object at that program point.

-2. A sinkable object bound to an escapable binding is escapable at a given program point if it is not projected by any other object at that program point.
+2. A sinkable object bound to a binding is escapable at a given program point if it is not projected by any other object at that program point.

 3. (Example)

     ```val
     fun print_and_return_forty_two() -> Int {
-      sink let x = 42 // the value of 'x' is escapable here
+      let x = 42 // the value of 'x' is escapable here
       let y = x  // the value of 'x' is not escapable here
       print(y)   // the value of 'x' is escapable afterward
       return x   // the value of 'x' escapes here
     }
     ```

-    The value of `y` is never escapable because `y` is not an escapable binding.

 4. An escapable object may be consumed.